aditbhartia/TreeHacks2019/README.md

 3) Replace all Twilio Keys and IDs with your own (preferably using environment variables) in models.py, routes.py, and config.py

-4) Set the Google Translate Authentication Path in your terminal.
+4) Set the Google Translate Authentication Path in your terminal, using export GOOGLE_APPLICATION_CREDENTIALS="[PATH]".

 5) Set the SmsURL in models.py to whatever your endpoint is for smses.